This post is also available in: Italiano (Italian)

 The Calabrian Horse

-The Calabrian Horse is an ancient breed originally from Calabria derived from a group of Arab horses imported from North Africa.
+The Calabrian horse is an ancient breed, naturally originating in Calabria, derived from a group of Arabian horses imported from North Africa..

 The Calabrian Horse.
 The history

 The history and value of the Calabrian Horses naturally intertwines with the numerous dominations that have followed one another in the territory and, since ancient times, there are many testimonies that appreciate this breed of horses described by Polybius (Megalopolis 206 BC – approximately Greece 124 BC ) “Of elegant and quick shapes, agile and fast”.

 During the Bourbon period the Calabrese Horse was crossed with the Andalusian which gave it elegance in the movements and, in more recent times, underwent the influence of the English Thoroughbred, which produced the increase in size, and of the Salernitano Horse .